WukLab/LegoOS/README.md

 	# CONFIG_COMP_MEMORY is not set
 	```

 4. Step 2) and Step 3) are exclusive, you only need to configure one type of manager.
 After you finished one of them, type `make`.
 If you did step 2), you will see the following lines promoted, type `Y` and `Enter`.
-You can just type `Enter` till the end.
-Default settings works well.
+You can type `Enter` for all Kconfig options.
+Except the ones such as setting up default home memory ID, which will be covered by Network section below.
+For now, just set the ID to a random number (e.g., 0).
+All default settings works well.
 	```
 	[LegoOS git:(master)] $ make
 	scripts/kconfig/conf  --silentoldconfig Kconfig